-You CAN’T leave dog muzzles on the entire day.
+You CAN’T leave dog muzzles on an entire day.
 It’s too dangerous.
 No one likes seeing their dog gnaw the leg of their coffee table, but muzzling isn’t the answer.
-Such behavior signifies boredom, and you need to address the underlying problem.
+Instead, such behavior signifies boredom, and you need to address the underlying problem.

 If your dog’s never worn a muzzle before, you’ll need to take a little time to introduce one to them.
 Wrestling a muzzle into place will only terrify them.
-You don’t want that.
+Of course, you don’t want that.
 After all, you’re doing this to help them.

 A slow desensitization process works best:

 - Let your dog sniff the muzzle.
 Offer treats as you do.
 This establishes the muzzle as something POSITIVE.

 - Touch their nose to the muzzle.
 Immediately reward with a treat and praise.

 - Hold a treat out in front of their muzzle, so they have to extend their face through the muzzle to reach it.
 Lots of praise and an extra treat when they do it.